 Students who major in English elect one of two tracks, both of which require 36 hours of coursework.

 - The Teaching track is a highly structured sequence of those courses needed to teach at the middle-school and high-school levels.
 Students who follow this track must also minor in Teacher Education in order to become certified by the State of Tennessee.

 - The Non-Teaching (or "regular") track offers students more choice in their programs of study.
 Students select eight courses in specified areas, as well as four upper-level English electives.
 Some students group these electives into an informal interest area (such as writing, ethnic literature, British literature, poetry), while others use them to explore a wide range of topics.

-The Department of Literature and Language offers majors in Foreign Language with concentrations in French, German, and Spanish.
+The Department of Literature and Language offers majors in Foreign Language with concentrations in German and Spanish.
 Students who wish to teach these languages in secondary schools also follow a directed curriculum requiring a minor in Teaching Education.